JeanetMoloi/230186904.github.io/README.md

 **Task:** My goal was to learn Markdown syntax to structure my professional history, ICT skills, and projects effectively, ensuring the final document was readable, professional, and web-ready.

 **Action:** I researched Markdown syntax for headers, bold text, and horizontal rules.
-I carefully organized my content into logical sections—highlighting my Java and PHP projects—and used Markdown formatting to ensure my contact information and education history were clearly presented.
+I carefully organized my content into logical sections, highlighting my Java and PHP projects, and used Markdown formatting to ensure my contact information and education history were clearly presented.

 **Result:** I successfully created a clean, professional digital CV.
 This taught me how to use lightweight markup languages, a valuable skill for technical documentation in the Application Development industry.